Sweetyamnesia/BrainBoostVR/portfolio-project/Stage_1_Report.md

 - Persona creation to understand needs and pain points
 - Focused scope: restricted initial MVP to core exercises for healthcare professionals

-**💭 Initial Idea:** VR application to support professionals and caregivers in rehabilitation, with immersive exercises and progress tracking
+**💭 Initial Idea:**
+VR application to support professionals and caregivers in rehabilitation, with immersive exercises and progress tracking.

 ---

 ## 2️⃣ Idea Evaluation

+Once the initial idea was clarified, the next step was to evaluate its relevance and feasibility.
+This section presents the evaluation criteria, anticipated challenges, and decisions regarding the target audience for the MVP.

-**📊 Evaluation Criteria:** Feasibility, potential impact, alignment with skills, user relevance
+**📊 Evaluation Criteria:**
+Feasibility, potential impact, alignment with skills, user relevance

-**⚠️ Challenges & Risks:** Learning Unity and C#, integrating Firebase and Cloudinary, optimizing for standalone headsets, VR ergonomics, testing with users
+**⚠️ Challenges & Risks:**
+Learning Unity and C#, integrating Firebase and Cloudinary, optimizing for standalone headsets, VR ergonomics, testing with users

-**🎯 Target Prioritization:** Healthcare facilities and professionals for MVP; restricted scope to core functionalities to ensure feasibility
+**🎯 Target Prioritization:**
+Healthcare facilities and professionals for MVP; restricted scope to core functionalities to ensure feasibility

 ---

 ## 3️⃣ Decision & MVP Definition

+After evaluating the different options, the decision was made to focus on a minimal viable product (MVP) that could showcase the potential of VR in rehabilitation while remaining technically achievable as a solo developer.

-**🏷 Project Name:** BrainBoostVR
+**🏷 Project Name:**
+BrainBoostVR

+**📣 Pitch:**
-**📣 Pitch:** A VR application for cognitive and motor rehabilitation, providing immersive, interactive, and motivating exercises in a safe environment
+A VR application for cognitive and motor rehabilitation, providing immersive, interactive, and motivating exercises in a safe environment.

 **🛠 MVP Features:**
 - Basic VR navigation and interaction